singhdeepesh20/TRASH-TOKRI-PROJECT/README.md

 ## *8. Conclusion*
 This Power BI dashboard provides a real-time, data-driven approach to analyzing scrap collection and revenue.
 By leveraging these insights, businesses can enhance efficiency, improve customer engagement, and maximize profitability.

----

-### *Next Steps*
-Would you like any additional custom visuals or deeper financial insights?
-Let me know! 😊